 Check out these fun Books about Ecuador for kids!

-Economy in Ecuador
+Economy in Ecuador for kids

 Ecuador’s economy is based on many things.
 Oil is a big source of income, and earnings from oil are used to run social programs.
 The main exports of Ecuador are textiles, wood (a lot of Balsa wood), and chemicals.
 Ecuador is the biggest exporter of bananas.
 Tourism brings in over $1 billion each year.